kalmarek/Arblib.jl/README.md

 Arb does however implement many special functions that are not in SpecialFunction and at the moment there is no user friendly interface for most of them.

+## Support for multi-threading
+Enabling a threaded version of flint can be done by setting the environment variable `NEMO_THREADED=1`.
+Note that this should be set before `Arblib.jl` is loaded.
+To set the actual number of threads, use `Arblib.flint_set_num_threads($numberofthreads)`.